jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 ⭐ **Claude Fable 5 Simulated Security Audit (Reference Only)** [VitalGuard_AI_complete_V47_1_WhiteHat_Security_Audit_EN.md](https://github.com/jekymin8232/vitalguardai-com/blob/main/VitalGuard_AI_complete_V47_1_WhiteHat_Security_Audit_EN.md)

 VitalGuard is entirely dependency-free and operates fully offline.
 This mock audit is provided openly to encourage rigorous security reviews from diverse, adversarial perspectives.
+One thing is certain: VitalGuard is fully offline, leaving attackers with an exceptionally limited attack surface.
+Attack vectors need to be identified from a different perspective.

 ### Security auditors are invited to employ the most uncompromising penetration methodologies to validate these boundaries.
 ### 24-Hour Remediation SLA: Should any practical exploit vector or bypass be verified, a definitive hotfix patch will be deployed within 24 hours.